gammapy/gammapy-meetings/2018-02-15/README.md

 The call will be focused on gammapy.maps, and how to use it from analysis code (see [PIG 2](https://github.com/gammapy/gammapy/pull/1277))

+* Map dimensions and coordinates
+  * Currently gammapy.maps has a tuple-based interface for coordinates.
+    How does the special support for Quantity / Angle / SkyCoord work?
+    Is there special broadcasting behaviour for sky coordinates?
+    Change to or add name-based coordinates like xarray, that avoid `axis[2]` and `np.newaxis` in a lot of code using maps, i.e. more generic analysis code that can really deal with arbitrary new axes?
+    What about FOV coordinates and time?
+    Re-usable for IRFs that don't have sky coordinate axes?
+  * Currently IRF coordinates are separate and badly implemented in Gammapy Ideally we would share map and IRF coordinate handling, or if not feasible we should implement them in a similar way.
+    See https://github.com/gammapy/gammapy/issues/1308#issuecomment-365885058 for what we have for IRF, and links to what others have implemented (xarray, name based, allows arbitrary order of data dimensions) and think (Astropy generic WCS API, tuple index based, not implemented).
 * Maps Serialisation (multiple maps in one FITS file?, HDF5?)
 * Docs (need more on map creation and read / write; change all examples to data files that users have)
 * Features (anything missing?)